abiwaddell/Pinwheel/readme.txt

 throttleMillisecs=number of milliseconds to wait before each request.
 Example usage: throttleMillisecs=200

 Create a users.txt file in the main BurpSuite directory where the Burp.exe is located.
 In this users.txt file, list in a column all the usernames to be tested.
 For the number of usernames listed, create the same number of password files in the format words(number).txt.
 For example if there are 3 usernames to test, there will also be words1.txt, words2.txt and words3.txt files - all saved to the same Burp directory where the burp.exe file is located.
 Each words.txt file should list the passwords to be tested in a column.
-For every username listed there needs to be the the same number of words.txt files, so if there are 20 users in the username list, there should be 20 words.txt files containing the passwords.
+For every username listed there needs to be the same number of words.txt files, so if there are 20 users in the username list, there should be 20 words.txt files containing the passwords.
 In this respect nothing in the script needs to be altered to reflect the number of users or password lists.

 Click on `Attack' at the bottom of the Turbo window to execute the script.
 Note this has only been tested on the `sniper' attack type within Burp Intruder.
 Some tweaking of the parameters described above may be needed to ensure this script works against the particular target to be tested.